matrix-org/matrix-spec-proposals/proposals/4125-federation-invite-via.md

 join the room they are invited to until the `sender`'s server comes online, if it ever does.
 If they do not know anyone else in the room, they cannot even ask out-of-bounds for someone else to invite them to the room.

+In the case of rejecting invites, it can lead to users of the room believing that the invited user has neither accepted nor rejected the invite, while it might have been locally rejected by the invited user's homeserver due to it being unable to reach the sender's homeserver.

 ## Proposal

 The proposed fix is to create a new version of the `PUT /_matrix/federation/*/invite` endpoint based on